City, University of London: Statistics

 Biography

-Jawaharlal Nehru was an Indian anti-colonial nationalist, secular humanist, social democrat, statesman and author who was a central figure in India during the middle of the 20th century.
+Jawaharlal Nehru was an Indian anti-colonial nationalist, secular humanist, social democrat, and statesman who was a central figure in India during the middle of the 20th century.
 Nehru was a principal leader of the Indian nationalist movement in the 1930s and 1940s.
-Upon India's independence in 1947, he became the first Prime Minister of India, serving for 16 years.
+Upon India's independence in 1947, he served as the country's first prime minister for 16 years.
 Nehru promoted parliamentary democracy, secularism, and science and technology during the 1950s, powerfully influencing India's arc as a modern nation.
-In international affairs, he successfully maintained India's neutrality throughout the Cold War.
-A well-regarded author, his books written in prison, such as Letters from a Father to His Daughter (1929), Glimpses of World History (1934), An Autobiography (1936), and The Discovery of India (1946), have been read around the world.
-The honorific Pandit has been commonly applied before his name.
+In international affairs, he steered India clear of the two blocs of the Cold War.
+A well-regarded author, the books he wrote in prison, such as Letters from a Father to His Daughter (1929), An Autobiography (1936) and The Discovery of India (1946), have been read around the world.

 3. Tony Blair